-Yves joined the Australian Centre for Geomechanics at the University of Western Australia in 1998 and was appointed Centre Director in 2000.
-As Director of the ACG, Yves has played an invaluable role in the development of mXrap through his guidance and support since the first version of MS-RAP saw the light; a role he is still continuing.
+Yves joined the Australian Centre for Geomechanics at The University of Western Australia in 1998 and was appointed Centre Director in 2000.
+Yves has played an invaluable role in the development of mXrap through his guidance and support since the first version of MS-RAP saw the light; a role he is still continuing.
 Find out more about Yves here.

-For two years (2006 to 2008) Dan Heal lead the ACG’s Mine Seismicity and Rockburst Risk Management Project.
+From 2006 to 2008, Dan lead the ACG’s Mine Seismicity and Rockburst Risk Management Project.
 Dan focussed on the problem of quantifying and managing rockburst damage and during his PhD studies developed the Rockburst Damage Potential.
-This work formed an important component of MS-RAP v3 and his work has impacted greatly on industry.
+This work formed an important component of MS-RAP v3 and has impacted greatly on industry.

 Former ACG Students helping out on the mXrap project

-Wei joined the ACG in August 2012 as a research assistant with the Mine Seismicity and Rockburst Risk Management project and completed his Master’s Degree in Geomechanics under the supervision of Dr Johan Wesseloo and Professor Yves Potvin.
-Wei’s research was a continuation of previous work done by Daniel Heal on empirically assessing the vulnerability of underground excavations in rockbursting conditions.
+Wei joined the ACG in 2012 as a research assistant with the Mine Seismicity and Rockburst Risk Management project and completed his Master’s Degree in Geomechanics under the supervision of Prof. Johan Wesseloo and Prof. Yves Potvin.
+Wei’s research was a continuation of previous work done by Dr. Daniel Heal on empirically assessing the vulnerability of underground excavations in rockbursting conditions.
 Through his involvement with the ACG and the Mine Seismicity and Rockburst Risk Management project, Wei contributed to the standard ACG apps for the analysis of mining induced seismicity.